xwhelan/xwhelan.github.io/_posts/2023-01-30-deep-space-janitorial-services.md

 So you, the hiring manager, write this job description.

 Yet you find that it's hard to find qualified candidates for janitors.

-Job description:
+## Job Description

 > You are passionate about exploring the final frontier and pushing the
 > boundaries of what humanity even thinks is possible.
 We want you to